-course offers a comprehensive examination of enterprise systems within the healthcare sector, focusing on their role in enhancing operational efficiency, patient care delivery, and organizational effectiveness.
-Students will explore the design, implementation, and management healthcare information systems that support clinical, administrative, and financial functions.
+This course offers a comprehensive examination of enterprise systems within the healthcare sector, focusing on their role in enhancing operational efficiency, patient care delivery, and organizational effectiveness. will Students explore the design, and implementation, management healthcare information systems that support clinical, administrative, and financial functions.